nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 == Changelog ==

+= 2.3.1 =
+- Added support for server-side insertion before/after any HTML element
+- Few minor bug fixes

+= 2.3.0 =
+- Added support for client-side insertion before/after any HTML element
+- Inplemented AdSense integration
+- Added option to define close button position
+- Fix for code generator import and code preview error with non ASCII characters
+- Fix for post/page exceptions and page types not processed in the header
+- Fix for close button in preview window
+- Fix for errors when rearranging blocks
+- Fix for errors when importing code
+- Few minor bug fixes, cosmetic changes and code improvements

+= 2.2.16 =
+- Fix for error when saving settings on multisite installation

+= 2.2.15 =
+- Fix for responsive AMP ads using center alignment

+= 2.2.14 =
+- Added code generator for placeholders
+- Added option to disable caching (works with WP Super Cache, W3 Total Cache and WP Rocket)
+- Added options to configure classes for wrapping div
+- Added support for external tracking via Google Analytics and Piwik (Pro only)
+- Added support for MaxMind geolocation databases (Pro only)
+- Added option for close button on sticky ads (Pro only)
+- Fix for no paragraph counting inside nested elements
+- Few minor bug fixes, cosmetic changes and code improvements

 = 2.2.13 =
 - Added option to disable inline alignment styles for code blocks (using alignment classes)
 - Fix for custom CSS codes with single quotation marks